Alvan86/Problem22/README.md

 Exercise 3 (3 points)  # use all previous functions to implement full algorithm

-# Problem 12: Snowball Poem Generator (Useful in ISYE6740 HW)
+# Problem 12: Snowball Poem Generator

 Exercise 0 (3 pts) # defaultdict mapping word len(n) > a set of all words following it len(n+1) # re.split